rno/Android-ScrollBarPanel/README.md

-# Path like ScrollBarPanel for Android
+# Path 2.0 like ScrollBarPanel for Android

 ![Screenshot](https://github.com/rno/Android-ScrollBarPanel/raw/master/demo_capture.png)

-This project aims to provide a reusable ScrollBarPanel for Android ala Path.
+Android-ScrollBarPanel allows to attach a View to a scroll indicator like it's done in Path 2.0.

 ## Features

- * Supports custom ScrollBarPanel.
+ * Supports custom View as ScrollBarPanel.

 Repository at <https://github.com/rno/Android-ScrollBarPanel>.